-- $\Rightarrow$ Conduct frequent chemical analyses to define normal cycle chemistry.
-This will facilitate identifying when chemistry is abnormal and, therefore, when cleaning should take place. - $\Rightarrow$ Consider using such techniques as ultrasonic imaging, thermocouples, removable test strips and fiberscopic inspections to determine the locations and/or type of deposits. - $\Rightarrow$ Consider sampling the boiler tubes annually to track scale build-up. - Control the composition of boiler feed water though an elevated oxygen treatment process, as opposed to using additives such as hydrazine and morpholine.
+- Minimize the frequency of blowdown water by optimizing the frequency of boiler cleaning. - Control the composition of boiler feed water though an elevated oxygen treatment process, as opposed to using additives such as hydrazine and morpholine.
 This treatment process results in a more unified, finer-grained magnetite layer that requires less frequent cleaning. - Inspect for and replace seals on the steam cycle appurtenances.
 This will potentially reduce the amount of oxygen that enters the system and, in turn, the frequency of boiler cleanings. - Establish a boiler cleaning frequency according to the build-up of scale rather than following a predetermined schedule.
-This may reduce unnecessary cleanings. - Use in-line cleaning, which entails cleaning the boiler with a sodium polyacrylate injection while it continues to operate.
-This practice takes less time, uses less hazardous chemicals and yields a waste stream that is easier to handle.
-However, the associated risk is potential contamination of the steam turbine, and fewer deposits can be removed with this practice.
+This may reduce unnecessary cleanings.